mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 # MASQUE server behavior {#server}

-A MASQUE server that receives an IP-CONNECT request, opens a raw socket and creates state to map an connection identifier, which might be a tuple, to a target IP address.
+A MASQUE server that receives an IP-CONNECT request, opens a raw socket and creates state to map a connection identifier, which might be a tuple, to a target IP address.
 Once this is successfully established, the proxy sends a HEADERS frame containing a 2xx series status code to the client.
 To indicate support of datagram mode, if requested by the client, the MASQUE server reflects